Ceramics / Intermediate Handbuilding for Function

 The second half will generally be used for project work and one-on-one consultations.

-Students are invited to develop an independent project of their own design, which incorporates considerations of functional utility.
+Students are invited to develop an independent project of their own design.
+Projects which incorporate considerations of functional utility are encouraged but are not required.
 Using design research methods we can explore not only how we make functional ceramic wares but also what, where and why we make them and who we are making them for.
-Your challenge is to design a new functional work and produce a prototype version of it.
-The goal of this exercise is to simultaneously challenge our selves with ceramic making methods and learn about the principles and methods of product design.
+The goal of this exercise is to simultaneously challenge our selves with ceramic making methods and learn about the principles and methods of design through handbuilding methods.

 Project kick off: we will discuss the methods and processes used for product development as well as important questions for us to consider such as who, what, when, where, why and how will our designs be used.

-• Demo wedging, slab, slab roller, paper maquettes
+• Demo wedging, slab, slab roller, slump drop molds

 • Demo modeling and coil surface decoration.